egonzato/windows.pls/README.md

 predictors and then compared to the complete spectra, to see if there are improvements.
 In this package there are three possible modes:

-- **wpls**, which stands for *Windows Window PLS*, divides the original spectra into several windows, computes PLS and stores metrics of interest such as RMSE and R2 for calibration and cross-validation both.
+- **wpls**, which stands for *Windows PLS*, divides the original spectra into several windows, computes PLS and stores metrics of interest such as RMSE and R2 for calibration and cross-validation both.

 - **ewpls**, which stands for *Evolving Window PLS*, divides the original spectra into several windows, but each new window